Mario Merz Prize

 In collaboration with Planeta Cultura

-The shortlisted composers e Arturo Corrales (El Salvador), Natalia Domínguez Rangel (Colombia/Netherlanda) and Luigi Morleo (Italy) have been selected by Davide Bandieri (Clarinet Solo Orchestre de Chambre, Lausanne), Gianluca Cangemi (composer, sound artist and curator, Sicily), Diego Chenna (professor chamber music Hochschule für Musik, Freiburg).
+The shortlisted composers Arturo Corrales (El Salvador), Natalia Domínguez Rangel (Colombia/Netherlanda) and Luigi Morleo (Italy) have been selected by Davide Bandieri (Clarinet Solo Orchestre de Chambre, Lausanne), Gianluca Cangemi (composer, sound artist and curator, Sicily), Diego Chenna (professor chamber music Hochschule für Musik, Freiburg).